hero banner image

 Your future career

-The event and tourism sector demands confident and experienced professionals, and this course ensures you are well-prepared right from the beginning.
+The sector demands confident and experienced professionals, and this BA (Hons) Event Management and Tourism degree ensures you are well-prepared right from the beginning.
 You will dive straight into event and experience planning, acquiring practical knowledge alongside theoretical understanding.
+93% of Herts graduates are in work or further study 15 months after graduation (Graduate Outcomes, 2021/22).

 Graduate companies are varied and include ABTA, Jet2, One Facility, ETM Group Ltd, Hilton Hotels Group, HF Holidays and Disney.